 Dennis has a B.A. in Geography (GIS emphasis) from the University of Washington in Seattle.
 He is a certified GIS Professional (GISP).
 Dennis has held Esri-Certified Trainer status in years past, and is a URISA Certified Workshop co-author and instructor.
 He occasionally is invited to hold seminars on GIS in Municipal Government at UW.

 GIS Instructor, Senior Cartographer, and Author

 Patrick Jankanish creates publication-quality map and graphic products for print and online media.
-Patrick has practiced innovative cartography for more than thirty years in academic, commercial consulting, freelance, and government settings.
+Patrick has practiced innovative cartography for more than 40 years in academic, commercial consulting, freelance, and government settings.
 Whatever the subject matter—parks and recreation, earth sciences, the environment and natural resources, public policy and information, education, transportation, public infrastructure, and more—Patrick takes a holistic approach to cartography that combines bedrock cartographic theory, modern graphic design principles and techniques, always-evolving GIS and graphic arts technology, and the careful crafting of the written word, both linguistically and visually, to achieve effective and beautiful cartography.

 Patrick has a B.A in Geography (cartography emphasis) from the University of Washington in Seattle.
 He is a URISA Certified Workshop author and instructor.

 Our students speak

 Patrick displayed great knowledge in the subject matter.

 GIS Trainer, Author, Data Coordinator, and Metadata Guru